Mark Wiseman: Legal and business career

 From 2016 to 2019, Wiseman was a Senior Managing Director at BlackRock, Global Head of Active Equities, Chairman of its alternatives business, and Chairman of BlackRock's Global Investment Committee.
 He was also on BlackRock's Global Executive Committee.
 On December 5, 2019, Wiseman was fired from his position at BlackRock following a failure to report a consensual relationship with a subordinate employee under his reporting line. in violation of the company's relationship at work policy.
 Wiseman stated in an internal memo "I engaged in a consensual relationship with one of our colleagues without reporting it.
 I regret my mistake and I accept responsibility for my actions."

-Wiseman advised various businesses, most recently joining Lazard as a part-time Senior Advisor.
-He is also a Senior Advisor to Boston Consulting Group and Hillhouse Capital.
+Wiseman advised various businesses, most recently joining Lazard as a part-time senior advisor.
+He is also a senior advisor to Boston Consulting Group and Hillhouse Capital.

-Wiseman is the Co-Founder and former Chairman of FCLTGlobal (formerly Focusing Capital on the Long Term), an organization that encourages longer-term approaches in business and investing, which was set up by BlackRock, CPPIB, Dow, McKinsey & Company and Tata in 2016.
+Wiseman is the co-founder and former chairman of FCLTGlobal (formerly Focusing Capital on the Long Term), an organization that encourages longer-term approaches in business and investing, which was set up by BlackRock, CPPIB, Dow, McKinsey & Company and Tata in 2016.

 In June 2020, Wiseman was named the new chair of the Alberta Investment Management Corporation.
 In a BNN Bloomberg interview, Wiseman advocated for immigration levels to be increased to 500,000 in order to rehabilitate Canada after the COVID-19 pandemic.
 "One of the things we do very well in this country, is bring and integrate new people," he claimed.
 He stepped down from AIMCo in 2023.
 During his time there, Wiseman donated his salary to the United Way of Alberta.

+Diplomatic career

-In March 2025, Prime Minister Mark Carney added Wiseman to his council of advisors on Canada-U.S. relations, established in January by Justin Trudeau.
+In March 2025, Prime Minister Mark Carney appointed Wiseman to the council of advisors on Canada-U.S. relations, established in January by Justin Trudeau.
+On December 22, 2025, Carney announced Wiseman would succeed Kirsten Hillman as the Canadian ambassador to the United States in February 2026.

 Personal life

-For more than twenty years, Wiseman was in a common-law relationship with Marcia Moffat, whom he met on his first day at University of Toronto.
+Previously, Wiseman was in a common-law relationship with Marcia Moffat, whom he met on his first day at University of Toronto.
 The country head of Canada for BlackRock, Moffat joined the firm a year before Wiseman.
 They have two sons.